 Australia Post began marking Australia Day in 1978, usually with a theme of settlement, Aboriginal culture, art, or patriotic symbols.
 They were generally attractive designs, even if some of the early ones reek of colonialism.
 A superb run of supersized stamps in 1994-7 depicted modern Australian art, and 1982 must surely feature the first appearance of the hijab on an Australian stamp.

 The Australia Day stamps will make an interesting blog one day, but for now, let us simply love how much these ‘flag’ designs reflect their era.

 1981: Woooooo, it’s the 80s!
 Check it out!
 3D!

 1987: Stand back everyone, here comes THE FUTURE

 1991: Oh.
 The future’s a bit dull.
 Quick, someone invent grunge

 The Legends are born

 The final official ‘Australia Day’ release in 1997 coincided with the first annual Australian Legends issue, in which AP honours Australians who have achieved things.
 It broke a long-standing rule that the British royals were the only identifiable living persons depicted on Australian stamps.
 It’s a risk putting a living person on a stamp, because one never knows how they might yet disgrace themselves.
 Luckily, notable Australians never turn out to be pedophiles.

 Unsurprisingly, the first Australian Legend was cricketer Don Bradman.
-John Howard was still PM, so The Don no doubt appealed both for his batting prowess in the olden days and his exploitatively low payments to players in the 1970s.
+Dyed-in-the-wool conservative John Howard was still PM, so The Don no doubt appealed both for his batting prowess in the olden days and his exploitatively low payments to players in the 1970s.

 (Nerd note: This issue was re-released with an additional inscription when The Don pulled up stumps in 2001.)